MarcusK2010/ETL-Pipeline-into-AWS/README.md

   - Update city information - should be updated yearly; older information will be stored with the respective year.
   - Update weather and arrival flights - should be updated on a daily basis to retrieve information for the next day.

-- Create the respective Lambda functions and copy the appropriate code from below (don't forget to insert your MySQL endpoint and API credentials).
+Create the respective Lambda functions and copy the appropriate code from the ZIP-files in the folder /`Lambda functions` (don't forget to insert your MySQL endpoint and API credentials).

 The ZIP file contain the different code for the Lambda functions: